richard-hajek/inginx/README.md

 # Installation

-Ideal solution, but needs uvx, or pipx pre-installed

 ## pipx/uvx/....

+Ideal solution, but needs uvx, or pipx pre-installed This is the most painless solution

 ```
 uvx inginx --help